jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 }
 ```

-	- `internal constructor`
-	- `LoginViewModel` cannot be made constructed of the compilation module

 This means that the constructor is not `public`.
-It can only be accessed by the same module that `LoginViewModel` is
+It can only be accessed by the same compilation unit that
+`LoginViewModel` is
 compiled in.

 This is a great way of scoping where you can create code from.

 ### `private`

-Finally, `private`.
-Here, we've added two new properties to our `LoginViewModel`.
+Below we've added two new properties to our `LoginViewModel`.
 One of which is `private`, this field
 is use a `MutableStateFlow` from [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines).
 We have a
 non-mutable field which is implicitly `public`.